syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ## Enable/Disable Dragging a Window

-The attached property `IsDragEnabled` that helps to enable or disable the dragging functionality of a window by setting its value as True or False respectively.
-By default, its value is True, to disable this functionality turn its value to False.
+The AttachedProperty `IsDragEnabled` helps to enable or disable the dragging functionality of a window by setting its value as true or false respectively.
+By default, its value is true, to disable this functionality change the property value to false.

 {% tabs %}